Driveway Gate Installation Cost

 Swinging Driveway Gate Cost

-The most common type of driveway is that which swings open in two separate halves.
+The most common type of driveway gate is that which swings open in two separate halves.
 Each half of the gate meets in the middle, where they can be locked together in place.

 As with the previous example, this type of gate can also be either automatic or manual.
 Beyond that, a swinging gate is generally quiet.
 However, it is susceptible to sudden gusts of wind.